 Deployment Automation server as follows:

 |AGENT_RELAY_SERVER_HOST||If you entered true for AGENT_RELAY_CONNECT, enter the IP or host name where the agent relay can contact the server.|

 |AGENT_RELAY_SERVER_PORT||If you entered true for AGENT_RELAY_CONNECT, enter the port the server uses to communicate with agents.
 The default is 7918.|

 |AGENTRELAY_USER||UNIX/Linux username under which to run the agent relay.|

 |AGENTRELAY_GROUP||UNIX/Linux group name under which to run the agent relay.|

-Note: To change the agent relay settings after the installation, edit the agentrelay.properties file located in the <relay_installation>\conf directory.
-You can also manage some agent relay settings through the user interface.
+Note: To change the agent relay settings after the installation, edit the agentrelay.properties file in the <relay_installation>\conf directory.
+You can also manage some agent relay settings in the user interface.
 See Manage agent relays.

 Example of silent installation settings in an options file

 Use the following example of the optionsFile.txt settings to configure agent relay silent installation on UNIX/Linux.